 I am confident that my guide will provide you with valuable insights and analysis and increase both your knowledge of the incoming draft class, and perhaps the scouting process as well.

-Brett Whitefield, Director of Fantasy Points Data and Research
+Brett Whitefield, Owner and COO of Fantasy Points